fairdataihub/FAIRshare-Docs/docs/how-to-fair/how-to-make-research-software-fair.md

 ### 1.d: Follow standards and best practices for documenting your software

 Follow standards and best practices for documenting your software such as **Ten simple rules for documenting scientific software**.
-Ensure that the following aspects are documented: inputs and outputs of the software, parameters and data required to run the software, the standards applied, and how to contribute to the software.
+Ensure that the following aspects are documented: inputs and outputs of the software, parameters, and data required to run the software, the standards applied, and how to contribute to the software.

 We suggest reading the paper on the [`Ten simple rules for documenting scientific software`](https://doi.org/10.1371/journal.pcbi.1006561).